“Shallow” Lyrics Meaning (Lady Gaga & Bradley Cooper)

 Ain’t it hard keepin’ it so hardcore?

-These lines suggest that acting “hardcore”—tough, cool, untouchable—takes its toll.
+These lines suggest that acting hardcore, trying to appear tough, cool, and untouchable, takes its toll.
 Keeping up appearances wears people down.

 It implies both characters are tired of pretending, craving something real but unsure how to get there.